Redesigning D.W. Field Parkway

 Why Improve the Parkway?

 D.W.
-Field Parkway currently included minimal stormwater management facilities, and stormwater flows directly into adjacent waterways without treatment, which results in degraded water quality in the Park’s water resources.
+Field Parkway currently includes minimal stormwater management facilities, and stormwater flows directly into adjacent waterways without treatment, which results in degraded water quality in the Park’s water resources.
 The proposed improvements will improve water quality of stormwater discharging into the park’s water resources.

 Proposed Improvements